TheMikeL/personal/README.md

 D. Title of the section in the header bar vs. on the section. <br>
 R. I thought of an idea to have the header change text based on the location of the scroll in order to match up with the section.
 Very simple feature that I believe is quite nice.
 However, with smaller screens, difficulties were present, so the title of the section was placed directly on the page for smaller screens.

-D. Ability to move to the top of the page. <br>
-R. Originally, my name at the top left was used to reach the top of the page.
-However, it is not obvious to the user.
-As a result, a "top of the page" button was placed at the bottom right to allow for this feature to be more obvious.
-The original functionality is still available at the name.

 P. Not all users know the symbols of the programs. <br>
 R. Tooltips were added when the symbol is hovered over.